RatScanner/RatScanner/README.md

 You can directly download the latest version [here][latest-release] or choose a specific version to download [here][releases].

+After you downloaded the Zip-Archive (you only need `RatScanner.zip`) extract it anywhere on your PC and run `RatScanner.exe`.

 **Important:** If the tool does not seem to start, make sure you have the [.Net Core Runtime][net-core-download] installed.

 <br/>